Snowflake: A Distributed Streaming Decoder: Background

-More concretely, assume $G$ already comprises many layers.
-This method, illustrated in \cref{fig:forward_method}, relies on a `viewing window' $W$ that is at any given time a subgraph comprising $c +b$ consecutive layers of $G$.
-The lowest $c$ layers of $W$ is always defined as the \emph{commit region}; the rest, the \emph{buffer region}. $W$ starts at the bottom, i.e.\ as the lowest $c +b$ layers, of $G$.
-The method then indefinitely repeats the decoding cycle, defined as the following: \begin{enumerate} \item Use any batch decoder to find a \emph{tentative correction} $\mathbb T$ that annihilates all defects seen in $W$. \item Add to $\mathbb C$ the part of $\mathbb T$ in the commit region, and forget the rest. \item Raise $W$ by $c$ layers i.e.\ redefine it as the subgraph that is $c$ layers higher. \end{enumerate} Since $b$ `layers of computation' are forgotten per decoding cycle, decoding $\tau$ sheets of syndrome data discards a total of $\mathord{\approx} b \tau/c$ layers of computation.
-If the bitflip probabilities of all edges of $G$ are of the same order, we need the chunk overlap $b \gtrsim d$ (a common choice is $c =b =d$).
-Thus a considerable amount of computation is discarded.
-This is true for the sandwich method too which also requires overlapping windows. \begin{rem} Having a temporal boundary at the top of $W$ improves decoding accuracy \cite[\S B.3]{Tan2023} as it allows the decoder to account for small defect pairs that straddle this boundary like the one in \cref{fig:forward_method}(a).
-By tentatively pairing the known defect to the temporal boundary, the decoder delays the decision on how to properly annihilate it until it discovers the other defect just above in (b).
-The same occurs with another defect near the top of $W$ in (b), but this time it turns out there are no nearby defects above, so it is instead paired to a spatial boundary in (c). \end{rem}
+The most common choice thus is $c =b =d$ though others have been explored e.g.\ $0 \le b <d$ \cite[\S 3]{Delfosse2023a} \cite[\S B.2]{Tan2023} \cite[\S VII.C]{Bombin2023} \cite[\S 5.2]{Lin2025a} or $c =1$ \cite[\S 5.1]{Das2022a_quantum_bibstyle} \cite{Huang2024,Gong2024}.
+In almost all cases, a considerable amount of computation is discarded.
+This is true for the sandwich method too as it also requires overlapping windows. \begin{rem} The future boundary in $W$ improves decoding accuracy \cite[\S B.3]{Tan2023} compared to if it were absent, as it allows the decoder to account for small defect pairs that straddle this boundary like the one in \cref{fig:forward_method}a.
+By tentatively pairing the known defect to the future boundary, the decoder delays the decision on how to properly annihilate it until it discovers the other defect just above in \cref{fig:forward_method}b.
+The same occurs with another defect near the top of this window, but this time it turns out there are no nearby defects above, so it is instead paired to the west boundary in \cref{fig:forward_method}c. \end{rem}

+\begin{rem} In \emph{hard} real-time decoding, the decoder is given a hard time limit for each decoding cycle, which should be set to no longer than $c$ ancilla qubit measurement intervals.
+If it exceeds this limit, it is interrupted and the logical qubit is assumed to fail.
+On the other hand, \emph{soft} real-time decoding demands less by introducing a buffer (in the conventional sense) between the newest measurement data and the data being decoded, in which case only \emph{an average} decoding cycle must complete faster than $c$ intervals; any slower then the backlog of syndrome data grows indefinitely \cite[p~326]{Terhal2015}.
+In practice, decoding will likely be a hard real-time system \cite[\S 2.1]{Battistel2023}. \end{rem}

+This remark applies also to the frugal method discussed in the next section.
+We analyse both individual and mean runtime for Snowflake in \cref{sec:throughput}.